NIRSpec MOS Recommended Strategies

 See also: MPT - Catalogs

-Reference stars can be optionally excluded from a Candidate set when filtering to create a new Candidate set.
-There is now a filter called Reference Star filter that can be used alone or in combination with other filters when designing a new Candidate set.
+Reference stars can be optionally excluded when filtering a catalog or Candidate Set to create a new Candidate set.
+The Reference Star filter can be selected from the pull-down list of filters and used alone or in combination with other filters when designing a new Candidate set.

 See also: MPT Planner